SenseNet/docs.sensenet.com/content/concepts/content-types/18-linklist.md

 # Features

 - LinkList is a regular conatainer for storing items, this one is created to store Links
-- LinkLists are created under Contents (/Root/Content)
+- LinkLists are usually created inside workspaces.

 # Parent type